- What is a corporate art collection?

 Art that Communicates with Clients

-But as corporate collecting begin to take off in the 1960s and 1970s the focus begun to change.
+But as corporate collecting begin to take off in the 1960s and 1970s, the focus began to change.
 Corporations started to purchase art as a part of the company’s public relations strategies.
 To ensure that corporate collection keeps their own identity and focus, even when CEOs change, art experts were hired to handle acquisitions.

 “Art can motivate, inspire, and contribute to the development of new perspectives.
 In this sense, art can be a meaningful part of human resources. ”